-Baseball: Likely due first to Japanese and then American influence (see p.
-6-10 of History and Myth), baseball is a particularly popular sport, which both children and adults play recreationally.
+Baseball: Likely due first to Japanese and then American influence (see History and Myth), baseball is a particularly popular sport, which both children and adults play recreationally.
 The FSM's national team has had some regional success, winning bronze in the 2005 South Pacific Games, which the present-day Pacific Games were called until 2007.